lukes415/cfb-ats-api/README.md

 Service to expose ATS model predictions for college football games

 ## Testing
-Run the app with `uvicorn app.main:app --reload`
+Run the app with
+`uvicorn main:app --reload`

 ## Status
 Adding in an endpoint to retrieve game data asynchronously.
 Stubbing other data to pull from CFBD.
 These endpoints will be used to pull data to build the model's dataset